zlsa/indoc/README.md

 > Note that `indoc` is currently only a few days old, and is subject to
 > rapid, backwards-incompatible changes in the near future.

-# Usage

-The recommended usage is to install `indoc` globally and use a config file with the `-c` command line option.
+The recommended usage is to install `indoc` globally and use a local project `config.json` file with the `-c` command line option.

 ```sh
 $ ls